dymmond/edgy/docs/reference-foreignkey.md

 {!> ../docs_src/reffk/model_ref/how_to_declare.py !}
 ```

-First we have a model already created which is the database table represenation as per normal design,
+First we have a model already created which is the database table representation as per normal design,
 then we can create a model reference for that same [model][models].

 ```python title="The model reference" hl_lines="9-10"